albarron/albarron.github.io/content/teaching/natural-language-processing/index.md

 - Given an entry from a restaurant menu, split into name, description, and price.
+- Participate to the EVALITA [shared task on detecting and classifying gender stereotypes in Italian](https://gsi-d-evalita.fbk.eu)

 Eventually, I will drop here more ideas for final projects.